Pequot War: Pequot raids

 In the aftermath, the English of Connecticut Colony had to deal with the anger of the Pequots.
 The Pequots attempted to get their allies to join their cause, some 36 tributary villages, but were only partly effective.
-The Western Niantic (Nehantic) joined them, but the Eastern Niantic (Nehantic) remained neutral.
+The Western Niantic (Nehantic) joined them, but the Eastern Niantic remained neutral.
 The traditional enemies of the Pequot, the Mohegan and the Narragansett, openly sided with the English.
 The Narragansetts had warred with and lost territory to the Pequots in 1622.
 Now, their friend Roger Williams urged the Narragansetts to side with the English against the Pequots.

 Through the autumn and winter, Fort Saybrook was effectively besieged.
 People who ventured outside were killed.
 As spring arrived in 1637, the Pequots stepped up their raids on Connecticut towns.
 On April 23, Wangunk chief Sequin attacked Wethersfield with Pequot help.
 They killed six men and three women and a number of cattle and horses, and took two young girls captive.
 (They were daughters of William Swaine and were later ransomed by Dutch traders.)
 In all, the towns lost about 30 settlers.

 In May, leaders of Connecticut River towns met in Hartford, raised a militia, and placed Captain John Mason in command.
 Mason set out with 90 militia and 70 Mohegan warriors under Uncas; their orders were to directly attack the Pequot at their fort.
 At Fort Saybrook, Captain Mason was joined by John Underhill with another 20 men.
 Underhill and Mason then sailed from Fort Saybrook to Narragansett Bay, a tactic intended to mislead Pequot spies along the shoreline into thinking that the English were not intending an attack.
 After gaining the support of 200 Narragansetts, Mason and Underhill marched their forces with Uncas and Wequash Cooke about 20 miles towards Mistick Fort (present-day Mystic).
 They briefly camped at Porter's Rocks near the head of the Mystic River before mounting a surprise attack just before dawn.